 You have to ask?
 He is, after all, in the title of the movie.
 Auric Goldfinger is a douche.
 He isn’t an ice-cold psycho like Dr. No or Blofeld (who skips this movie), he’s a spoiled, petulant baby with the means to make his megalomaniacal dreams a reality.
 Imagine Veruca Salt crossed with Augustus Gloop from Charlie and the Chocolate Factory and you have it.
 I mean, this is a guy with all the money in the world and he cheats at card games.
 For fun.
 Douchebag.
 Even so, hot damn does this guy make a compelling baddie.
 Credit goes to Gert Fröbe, naturally, for bringing Goldfinger to glorious, ginger life.
 Like many people in the early Bond films, Fröbe was dubbed–but here it’s hard to give him demerits.
 For one thing, the dubbing is near-seamlessly integrated into Fröbe’s performance.
 For another, it’s really Fröbe’s mannerisms and expressions that sell the part so well.
 When it comes to Bond villains, Goldfinger is among the best.

 SHIRLEY BASSEY HAS LANDED!
 And she brings us a song with all the bombast, talent, and delicious camp appeal the Bond series deserves.
 Dame Bassey’s divatude can hurt mere mortals unprepared for its glory.
-That sound you hear is men across the nation gay gasping.
 I honestly think this song would not work at all without Shirley Bassey.
 She’s the magic, the secret ingredient the Bond music world was waiting for to realize its full potential.
 Without her we might still be listening to Sinatra rejects played in the background of love scenes.
 Not for Shirley.
-She demands nothing less than splashy opening credits with gold-painted dead ladies having images of 007’s intrigue projected onto them.
+She demands nothing less than splashy opening credits with gold-painted dead ladies having images of 007’s adventures projected onto them.
 She is the only performer to sing more than one Bond song, and she’s done three.
 And when they celebrated Bond’s 50th anniversary at the Academy Awards, they naturally had Dame Bassey there to belt this one out just as well as she did nearly fifty years earlier.
 Amazing.

 Bond blows up a drug lab in Latin America.
 Before catching his plane to Miami, he goes for a booty call with a belly dancer who was just trying to relax, take a bath, and rest her goddamned feet.
 While she’s distracting 007 with her kisses and toplessness, a goon sneaks up on Bond for the kill.
 Bond sees the man’s approach reflected in his traitorous booty call’s eye and uses her as a human shield for the blow.
 In the ensuing fight, Bond pushes the goon into the tub and electrocutes him with a space heater.
 Delivering a pun, 007 collects his coat and leaves.